easybuilders/easybuild/docs/Installation.rst

 Bootstrapping EasyBuild
 -----------------------

-Installing any Python package can be a real pain, and since EasyBuild is a set of Python packages (framework, easyblocks and easyconfigs) glued together, installing EasyBuild may, ironically, also cause some headaches.
+Installing any Python package can be a real pain, and since EasyBuild is basically a set of Python packages glued together, installing EasyBuild may (ironically) cause some headaches.

 To resolve this, we have created a bootstrap script that installs the latest EasyBuild version for you together with an environment module for